Why Is There a Maximum Speed Limit in the Universe?

 The real wonder is rather; why not faster than this cosmic speed limit, why any limit at all?

-It is hard just to accept that there is an upper limit by principle.
+It is hard to accept that there is an upper limit by principle.
 I mean, why not??
-To understand this, we have to realize that space is a geometric form bound by dimensions, and so by definition, also bound by limitations.
+To understand this, we have to realize that space is a geometric form bound by dimensions, and so by definition, it is bound by limitations.

 Geometry is the real answer to this question.

-Our universe is composed of a 3-dimensional space and a 1-dimensional time, through which all interactions happen.
-This relationship (in a geometric coordinate system we call the universe) between a moving particle and space-time - in which one is producing an effect on the other - necessitates a finite end result.
+Our universe is composed of a 3-dimensional space and a 1-dimensional time through which all interactions happen.
+This relationship (in a geometric coordinate system we call the universe) between a moving particle and space-time — in which one produces an effect on the other — necessitates a finite end result.

-Simply said; there must be limits for our reality to work.
+Simply put, there must be limits for our reality to work.

 When we speed up, time relatively slows down, and space relatively contracts.
 101 in Special and General Relativity.
 At the speed of light, time completely stops, and space completely flattens in the direction of motion.